@Internal public class IcebergIO extends java.lang.Object

 Managed Iceberg supports writing to dynamic destinations.
 To do so, please provide an

-parameter.
+identifier template for the table parameter.
 A template should have placeholders

-represented as curly braces containing a record field name, e.g.: "my_namespace.my_{foo}_table"
+represented as curly braces containing a record field name, e.g.: "my_namespace.my_{foo}_table".

 The sink uses simple String interpolation to determine a record's table destination.
 The